An Exhaustive Source Of Select, Rare Images Of History And War. Especially World War Two

 Based on a civil passenger aircraft, the Sparviero was definitely obsolescent, if not obsolete, when Italy went to war.
 Nevertheless, general opinion holds it as one of the finest torpedo bombers of the War.

 The Sparviero entered operational status before World War 2 broke out.
-Nevertheless it was on active duty real soon with the Aviazione Legionare (Italian Expeditionary Force) supporting the Nationalists during the Spanish Civil War (1936-1939).
+Nevertheless it was on active duty real soon with the Aviazione Legionnare (Italian Expeditionary Force) supporting the Nationalists during the Spanish Civil War (1936-1939).
 The performance of the Sparviero during that war led Yugoslavia to order 45 aircraft for their own airforce.

 When Italy entered World War 2, there were some 600 aircraft in service, and they and subsequent aircraft have been used in every theatre of operations were Italy was fighting.